rvare/pytablecon/README.md

-# pytablecon
+# PyTableCon

-A table converter to convert different interchangeable data formats like CSV or TSV to a Markdown style table or HTML tables and more.
+A table converter written in Python to convert different interchangeable data formats like CSV or TSV to a Markdown style table or HTML tables and more.